nutanix/ntnx-api-golang-clients/datapolicies-go-client/README.md

 // Perform update call with received E-Tag reference
 // initialize/change parameters for update
 // ...
-protectionPolicy := getResponse.GetData().(import1.ProtectionPolicy)
+dataServicesIpMapping := getResponse.GetData().(import1.DataServicesIpMapping)

-// The body parameter in the following operation is received from the previous GET request's response which needs to be updated. response, err := ProtectionPoliciesApiInstance.UpdateProtectionPolicyById(&protectionPolicy&extId, , args) if err != nil {
+// The body parameter in the following operation is received from the previous GET request's response which needs to be updated. response, err := RecoveryPlansApiInstance.UpdateDataServicesIpMappingById(&dataServicesIpMapping&recoveryPlanExtId, &extId, , args) if err != nil {
 ....
 }